10 Things to Check Before Signing a Gibraltar Rental (2026)

 3. Read the Break Clause Carefully

-Most Gibraltar rental agreements are for 12 months minimum, but the break clause terms vary enormously:
+Most Gibraltar rental agreements are for 12 months minimum, but break clause terms vary considerably:

 - Best case: Either party can break with 2 months' notice after the initial 6 months

-- Worst case: No break clause at all - you are liable for the full 12 months regardless
+- Worst case: No break clause at all, leaving you liable for the full 12 months

-Always negotiate a break clause before signing.
+Negotiate a break clause before signing.
 Most landlords will accept a 6-month initial lock-in with 2 months' notice thereafter.
+If a landlord refuses any break clause, weigh that carefully before committing.

 4. Check Who Pays for Repairs and Maintenance

 This is where Gibraltar rentals often catch tenants off guard.
-Clarify in writing:
+Clarify in writing before you sign:

 | Responsibility | Typically Landlord | Typically Tenant |